-The CEPT's Electronic Communications Committee (ECC) and the ECO have been actively involved in assisting National Regulatory Authorities in achieving these objectives during the process of liberalising telecommunications markets in Europe, as well as in the new environment that is emerging from the convergence of the traditional telecommunications market and the Internet.
+The CEPT's Electronic Communications Committee (ECC) and the ECO have been actively involved in assisting National Regulatory Authorities to pursue these objectives during the process of liberalising electronic communications markets in Europe, as well as in the new environment that is emerging from the convergence of the traditional electronic communications market and the Internet.

 Numbering related articles and documents on this web-site: